 The Conference was originally affiliated with the National Association of Intercollegiate Athletics (NAIA) and remained with that affiliation until 1973.
 At that time the NCAA divided into three legislative and competitive divisions, with Division III allowing membership for nonathletic scholarship institutions only.
 The Dixie joined the NCAA, and in so doing, became one of the first conferences accepted into Division III.
 Since the inception of Division III, the USA South has been a leader in many areas, and has gained an outstanding regional and national reputation in a number of sports.

 The USA South sponsored athletic programs for men only until 1981.
 In that year, the NCAA expanded its sponsorship to include women’s sports, and the Dixie followed that lead by including women’s sports.
-The Conference now sponsors championships in men’s and women’s cross country, men’s and women’s soccer, women’s volleyball, football, men’s and women’s basketball, baseball, softball, men’s and women’s tennis, men’s golf and women’s lacrosse for a total of 14 sports.
+The Conference now sponsors championships in men’s and women’s cross country, men’s and women’s soccer, women’s volleyball, football, men’s and women’s basketball, baseball, softball, men’s and women’s tennis, men’s and women's golf, men's and women's outdoor track & field and men's and women’s lacrosse for a total of 18 sports.

 The League not only recognizes the participants for outstanding athletic achievements each year, but academic excellence as well.
 Student athletes who maintain academic averages of 3.0 or better on a 4.0 scale in both academic semesters are named to the Academic All-Conference team.
 This group annually averages well over 1,450 students.